Hotel Information & Registrations - Book your room now!

 2:00 PM - 3:30 PM

-Presenter: Andrea Palmisano
+Presenter: Dr. Andrea Palmisano

-1.5 hours approved Non-ethics CME
+Approved for 1.5 hours Non-ethics CME

 Breaking the Frame: A Dynamic Multi-Dimensional Approach to Mediation